shockz09/countryinfo/README.md

 https://countries-one-nu.vercel.app/

 ##
-<b>A Country Info App which gives good and funny advices which are taken from https://restcountries.com/
+<b>A Country Info App which provides information about a country like its capital, flag, weather etc  which are taken from https://restcountries.com/ and https://openweathermap.org/api respectively.

 ##

-You can use this as a template and make your own Country app with React which is better than mine  🤓 🤩 🥳
+You can use this as a template and make your own Country app with React which is better and more innovative  than mine.  🤓 🤩 🥳

 ##